krishnarathi-27/PersonalSite/README.md

 # PersonalSite
-This is my personal portfolio
+This is my personal portfolio created using HTML and CSS.It will help people to get more information about me.